Profile

 Meigh-Andrews’ site-specific installations often incorporate renewable energy systems, establishing direct relationships with the natural and constructed environment.
 Interwoven Motion, a prototype self-powered outdoor video installation for Grizedale Forest was developed with a research award from the National Endowment of Science, Technology and the Arts (NESTA) and Arts Council England in 2004.
 His installation, The Monument Project (Si Monumentum Requiris, Circumspice), commissioned by architects Julian Harrap, produced a continuous stream of panoramic images from the top of the Monument in the City of London 24/7 for three years (2009-2011).
 Aeolian Processes (Box Revealing the Sound of its Own Making), was produced for “La Lune: Energy Producing Art”, New South Wales, Australia (2014); In Darwin’s Garden, an augmented reality installation, produced in collaboration Dr Alan Summers and in association with the National Trust was featured in the Leonardo Electronic Almanac, and Kasa Gallery, Sabinsi University, Istanbul, (2012) and Oriel Sycarth, Rexham (2017).
 In 2017 his two-channel outdoor installation For Issac, Alan & Steve was long-listed for the Aesthetica Art Prize.

-Examples of his single screen video, installation and photographic work are held in a number of national collections including the Victoria and Albert Museum, London; Stadsarchief, Amsterdam,Muzeum Historii Fotografii, Krakow; The Harris Museum and Art Gallery, Preston; The Scottish Screen Archive at the National Library of Scotland; The British Artists’ Film & Video Collection and the Lux Collection, as well as in a number of private collections.
-Most recently, documentation of his early video and installation work and a substantial collection of his photographs, papers, notes and writings have been acquired by the archive and library at Tate Britain.
+Examples of his single screen video, installation and photographic work are held in a number of national collections including the Victoria and Albert Museum, London; Stadsarchief, Amsterdam,Muzeum Historii Fotografii, Krakow; The Harris Museum and Art Gallery, Preston; The Scottish Screen Archive at the National Library of Scotland; The British Artists’ Film & Video Collection, the BFI National Archive and the Lux Collection, as well as in a number of private collections.
+Documentation of his early video and installation work and a substantial collection of his photographs, papers, notes and writings have been acquired by the archive and library at Tate Britain.

 Meigh-Andrews studied at the London College of Printing (Higher Dip. in Photography Film & TV), Goldsmiths (MA, Fine art ) and the Royal College of Art (PhD).
-He was Arts Council International Artist Fellow, Galeria Sztuki Wspólczesnej,Krakow, Poland, (2003-2004); Video Artist in Residence, Prema Arts Centre, Gloucester (1995); Video Artist in Residence, Cleveland Arts (1995); Artist in Residence, Saw Contemporary Art Centre, Ottawa, Canada (1994); Resident Artist in Digital Imaging, School of Visual Arts, Music & Publishing, Oxford Brookes University, (1994); Cambridge School of Art, Anglia Ruskin University(2017-18) and Artist in Residence, Gozo Contemporary, Malta, (2021).
+He was Arts Council International Artist Fellow, Galeria Sztuki Wspólczesnej,Krakow, Poland, (2003-2004); Video Artist in Residence, Prema Arts Centre, Gloucester (1995); Video Artist in Residence, Cleveland Arts (1995); Artist in Residence, Saw Contemporary Art Centre, Ottawa, Canada (1994); Resident Artist in Digital Imaging, School of Visual Arts, Music & Publishing, Oxford Brookes University, (1994); Cambridge School of Art, Anglia Ruskin University(2017-18) and Artist-in- Residence, Gozo Contemporary, Malta, (2021), and Writer-in-Residence, at the Wallace Stegner House, Saskatchewan, Canada, (2024).

 Curatorial projects include Meta Landscapes: Representations & Perceptions, Valletta Contemporary, (April-June 2022); Yes, Snow Show, (British Film Institute, 2009), Analogue: Artists’ Video from the UK, Canada and Poland: 1968-88, (Tate Britain and Modern, London, and at venues in Liverpool, Norwich, Warsaw, New York, Toronto, Ottawa, Valletta and Berlin: 2006-2009) and The Digital Aesthetic, a series of exhibitions and symposia organised in collaboration with the Harris Museum, Preston (2001, 2007 & 2012).